basho-labs/little_riak_book/en/03-developers.md

 status will be the result.

-## Buckets
+## Bucket Types/Buckets

-Although we've been using buckets as namespaces up to now, they are capable of more.
+Although we've been using bucket types and buckets as namespaces up to now, they are capable of more.

 Different use-cases will dictate whether a bucket is heavily written to, or largely read from.
 You may use one bucket to store logs, one bucket could store session data, while another may store shopping cart data.
 Sometimes low latency is important, while other times it's high durability.
 And sometimes we just want buckets to react differently when a write occurs.